Best Native Grasses for Bird Cover and Beneficial Insects

 Why it helps:

-- Tall stems persist through winter
+- Tall stems that persist through winter

-- Seeds are eaten by multiple bird species
+- Seeds eaten by multiple bird species

-- Base clumps support overwintering insects
+- Base clumps that support overwintering insects

 Big bluestem (Andropogon gerardii)